DeSales University Data & Information Overview

 Student Loan Debt

-How Much Money Do DeSales Graduates Make?bachelor's degree recipients from DeSales make around $49,700 per year during the early years of their employment.
-This is good news for future DeSales graduates since it is 25% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do DeSales Graduates Make?bachelor's degree recipients from DeSales make around $56,641 per year during the early years of their employment.
+That's great news for DeSales students since it is 33% more than the average college graduate's salary of $42,485 per year.

 Location of DeSales University